The Spatial and Emission Properties of the Large [O III] Emission Nebula Near M31: Discussion

 An interaction of M31's halo with the circumgalactic medium would seem possible, in view of the numerous tidal debris streams that lace the M31 environs and its collection of small satellite galaxies: \citep{Ibata2001,McConn2003,McConn2005,McConn2018,vanderMarel2012, Gilbert2007,Ferguson-Mackey2016,Gilbert2019,Fardal2007,Fardal2012}.
 In considering possible M31-related scenarios, we examined stellar observations \citep{Dey2023} and N-body models \citep{Fardal2007} of stellar streams, particularly the GSS.
 However, the modeled trajectory of the merging galaxy and the observed blueshifted velocities of the stars relative to M31 are inconsistent with the velocity measured for the filaments.
 In the model, the merging galaxy approached M31 from the far side and passed back through M31.
 The blue-shifted stars in the GSS are falling back toward M31.
 Thus, we were unable to find a consistent kinematic scenario connecting the GSS merger and the filaments.

-Figure 10 shows the location of SDSO relative to the major M31 streams close to the M31 disk.
+Figure 12 shows the location of SDSO relative to the major M31 streams close to the M31 disk.
 SDSO can be seen as located east of the so-called Giant Stellar Stream (GSS) \citep{Ibata2001,Dey2023}, with its southwestern extent roughly coincident with GSS's sharp eastern edge.
 Because these stellar stream studies do not map the associated gas, it is possible that the gas seen in SDSO might mark the locations of tidal effects differently than stripped stars, since gas is subject to dissipation and pressure gradients.
 Consequently, SDSO may be the signature of the M31 halo interacting with relic circumgalactic gas associated with ancient tidal disruption events.

-In such a scenario, the [\ion{O}{3}] emission feature (SDSO) may be a thin shield of material in the M31 halo interaction with local HVC.
+In such a scenario, the [\ion{O}{3}] emission feature (SDSO) may be a thin shield of material in the M31 halo marking interaction with local HVCs or Local Group gas.
 The physical scale of such an interaction would be roughly the same as M31's disk, namely a few degrees, consistent with SDSO's angular size.
 It would also likely display a small concave curvature, again like that of SDSO.
 M31's unusually high halo stellar mass fraction \citep{Trujillo2016} lends additional support to this general picture.

-Moreover, the transverse velocity and proper motion vector of M31 vector points southeast of M31's nucleus \citep{vanderMarel2008,Sohn2012,vanderMarel2012,Salomon2021}.
+In addition, the transverse velocity and proper motion vector of M31 vector points southeast of M31's nucleus \citep{vanderMarel2008,Sohn2012,vanderMarel2012,Salomon2021}.
 This places it perpendicular to and passing through the SDSO filaments.
-In this model, the southeastern boundary of the M31's halo can be considered as the ``leading edge'' of M31's Local Group motion.
+In such an interaction model, the southeastern boundary of the M31's halo can be considered as the ``leading edge'' of M31's Local Group motion.

 The coincidence of SDSO's projected location with M31's motion is consistent with the possibility of an interaction between M31 and its HVCs or circumgalactic medium (CGM).
 However, while a velocity of M31 relative to the Milky Way of around 100~km~s$^{-1}$ could generate a shock bright in [\ion{O}{3}], it is not obvious how such an interaction is consistent with the low ($-10\pm7$ km s$^{-1}$) heliocentric velocity that we measure.
-Interestingly, some of the intergalactic gas around M31 is believed to be from a tidal encounter between M31 and M33 some 1-3 Gyr ago \citep{Blitz1999,Braun2004,Bekki2008}.
-This left a discontinuous stream of H~I clouds between these galaxies as reported by\citet{Braun2004} and \citet{Thilker2004} and subsequently confirmed and investigated by \citet{Lockman2012},\citet{Westmeier2008}, \citet{Wolfe2013}, and \citet{Kerp2016}.